jmaargh/include_data/README.md

 ## Safety

-All macros exported by this crate are safe, except `include_unsafe` (assuming, of course, that implementations of `bytemuck::Pod` are sound).
+All macros exported by this crate are safe, except `include_unsafe` (assuming, of course, that implementations of `bytemuck::AnyBitPattern` are sound).
 If the input file size does not match the target type (or is not divisible by it, in the case of slices) or the file cannot be read, compilation will fail.